giellalt/lang-myv/myv.md

 * * *
 <small>This (part of) documentation was generated from [../src/fst/stems/myv-propernouns.lexc](http://github.com/giellalt/lang-myv/blob/main/../src/fst/stems/myv-propernouns.lexc)</small>This is where new words are added as lexc entries before they are
-added to the xml source files. автор:автор N_KAL "(eng) /(fin) /(rus) " ;
+added to the xml source files. ливтевкшнемс+V:ливтевкшне TV_KUNDAMS "(eng) /(fin) /(rus) " ;

-ADD NOUNS BELOW
+ADD VERBS BELOW

-* * *
+These verbs just need Finnish translations
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns_newwords.lexc](http://github.com/giellalt/lang-myv/blob/main/../src/fst/stems/nouns_newwords.lexc)</small>
+A-M

-The derivable male given names have been moved to the template urj-Cyrl-propernouns.lexc.
+N-End

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/rusMaleNameDer.lexc](http://github.com/giellalt/lang-myv/blob/main/../src/fst/stems/rusMaleNameDer.lexc)</small>Exceptions are quite strange word-forms. the ones that do not fit anywhere
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs_newwords.lexc](http://github.com/giellalt/lang-myv/blob/main/../src/fst/stems/verbs_newwords.lexc)</small>Exceptions are quite strange word-forms. the ones that do not fit anywhere
 else.
 This file contains all enumerated word forms that cannot reasonably be created from lexical data by regular inflection.
 Usually there should be next to none exceptions, it's always better to have a paradigm that covers only